 - Hormonal fluctuations

 Depression can range in severity, from mild to severe depression (also known as major depressive disorder).
 Fortunately, treating depression is possible through different methods, such as psychotherapy (talk therapy), medication, EMDR (Eye Movement Desensitization and Reprocessing), and CBT (cognitive behavioral therapy).
 It’s also important to remember that even if things feel hopeless now, it doesn’t mean that a better life is possible for those who struggle with it.
+If you are experiencing depression, you should seek inpatient depression treatment services in Pembroke Pines for an accurate diagnosis with supportive care to get your life back.

 The Truth About Anxiety Disorders